Map of Natural Hot Springs in the U.S.

 Best Hot Springs per State

-The best thing about Hot Springs is that most of them don't have an off season.
+The best thing about Hot Springs is that most don't have an off-season.
 You can always visit them because their temperatures are almost constant.
-Making even freezing environments, attractive and relaxing in the winter time.

-Visitors flock to these sites for the therapeutic uses mentioned above, but also for the incredible sites that surround them.
+Visitors flock to these locations for the therapeutic uses mentioned above and the great sites surrounding them.

 Alaska's Chena Hot Springs

-A definite A+ and a personal favorite is Chena Hot Springs Resort, close to Fairbanks Alaska.
-Once you arrive to Fairbanks, going to Chena Hot springs may take about an hour 20min.
+A definite A+ and a personal favorite is Chena Hot Springs Resort, close to Fairbanks, Alaska.
+Once you arrive in Fairbanks, going to Chena Hot springs may take about an hour 20min.

 The best time to visit this resort is in winter.
 You will have the opportunity of feeling the freezing weather of Alaska and the hot waters of the springs.
-From the large pools it is possible to see the natura beauty of the surrounding hills.
+The large pools make it possible to see the natural beauty of the surrounding hills.

-This hot springs are not just special because you might bathe outdoors, in a warm pool, surrounded by snow, but because you might find yourself looking at the northern lights in this spectacular location.
+These hot springs are not just unique because you might bathe outdoors in a warm pool surrounded by snow.
+But because you might find yourself looking at the northern lights in this spectacular location.

-At night, the steam might make you believe you are seeing things in the sky, but fortunately the resort will confirm, with speakers, if the aurora borealis is on display.
+The steam might make you believe you see things in the sky at night.
+Still, fortunately, the resort will confirm, with speakers, if the aurora borealis is on display.

 Arizona's Castle Hot Springs

-North of Phoenix, this hot spring has been developed into a luxurious retreat, but it still has natural pools nestled in mountains and canyons where you can soak in their warm waters.
+This hot spring has developed into a luxurious retreat north of Phoenix, Arizona.
+Arizona.
+Nevertheless, it still has natural pools nestled in mountains and canyons where you can soak in their warm waters.

 Arkansas Hot Springs National Park

-Southwest of Little Rock, this Spring was developed into a bath house in 1912.
+This Spring, Southwest of Little Rock, Arkansas, was developed into a bathhouse in 1912.
 Today there are two spas where visitors can find relaxation and hydrotherapy.

-Inside the park it is still possible to see hot springs in natural surroundings under the trees.
-You cannot bath in them but you can still approach the pools and feel their hot water.
+Inside the park, it is still possible to see hot springs in natural surroundings under the trees.
+You cannot bathe in them, but you can still approach the pools and feel their hot water.

 California's Hot Springs

-Natural and wild hot springs vs spa with everything included?
-It was hard to make a decision on only one location, so here is a list with the most attractive Hot Springs in California.
+Natural and wild hot springs vs. spa with everything included?
+It was hard to decide on only one location, so here is a list of the most attractive Hot Springs in California.

-- Travertine Hot Springs: East of Sacramento and close to the Nevada State Line is this Natural Beauty.
+- Travertine Hot Springs: This Natural Beauty is east of Sacramento and close to the Nevada State Line.
 Small natural pools in travertine sedimentary rock.
 This is an outdoor FREE entrance hot spring.
 So take a towel and enjoy this natural wonder!

 - Calistoga: located in Napa Valley, this area has a plethora of hot springs.
-There are more than 10 resorts and spas to choose from in this unique location.
-Because of its surroundings it is possible to combine wine tasting and therapeutic bathing.
+There are more than 10 resorts and spas in this unique location.
+Because of its surroundings, it is possible to combine wine tasting and therapeutic bathing.

-- Wild Willy's Hot Spring: Northeast of Fresno in Mammoth Lakes region, this hot spring is outdoors and FREE.
-The spring has human made pools.
-The location is remote and the pools are shared with other visitors, but it gives you the option to choose between different temperature pools.
+- Wild Willy's Hot Spring: Northeast of Fresno in the Mammoth Lakes region, this hot spring is outdoors and FREE.
+The spring has human-made pools.
+The location is remote, and the pools are shared with other visitors.
+Still, it gives you the option to choose between different temperature pools.

 Colorado Hot Springs

-As shown in the map, there are multiple options in Colorado.
+As shown on the map, there are multiple options in Colorado.
 Here is just a small sample of hot springs to visit.

-- Glenwood Springs Colorado: West of Denver, is this historic resort.
+- Glenwood Springs: West of Denver is this historic resort.
 It is one of the world's largest spring pools in the world.
 It has slides and even a kiddy pool.

-- Ouray Hot Springs: Surrounded by incredible sights of 13,000 foot peaks, this hot springs has slides and is open year round.
+- Ouray Hot Springs: Surrounded by incredible sights of 13,000-foot peaks, this hot spring has slides and is open year-round.

 - Strawberry Park Hot Springs: This park has a blend of natural beauty and stone pools.
-There is hiking, biking, and snowshoeing trails, conveniently close to Routt National Forest.
+There is hiking, biking, and snowshoeing, conveniently close to Routt National Forest.

 - Iron Mountain Hot Springs: This site is at the banks of the Colorado River.
 There are 16 pools with incredible views of Mt.
 Sopris.